 UPDATE: DOWNTOWN WEST URBAN MURAL PROJECT

-The 2018 DW Urban Mural Project Committee: Tim Beatty (Lead), Rod Zillman, Gary Young, Juliana Borisova, Natalie Marchut (City of Calgary), _____ (YOU?)
+The 2018 DW Urban Mural Project Committee: Tim Beatty (Lead), Rod Zillman, Gary Young, Juliana Borisova, Natalie Marchut (City of Calgary)

 See what our friends in the Beltline have already done with their urban murals project at www.beltlinemurals.ca.

 As this is flood season and the five-year anniversary of the 2013 Southern Alberta flood, the City of Calgary would like to inform you about its 2018 flood readiness campaign and update you about the actions that have been taken to become a more flood-resilient city.
 River flooding can occur at any time in Calgary with little or no warning.
 This is because of the short, steep distance our rivers travel from the mountains to Calgary.
 Calgary, including downtown, is most likely to experience river flooding May 15 - July 15 due to the combination of snowmelt and heavy rainfall events.
 The City actively monitors river, weather and snowpack conditions to prepare for potential flooding.

 Calgarians in four communities including Downtown will have access to a new type of food truck, the Community Mobile Market.
 A partnership between the Leftovers Foundation and the City of Calgary, the truck sells fresh produce and bread at a budget-friendly cost.
 The two main focus goals of Leftovers are: reducing the amount of food waste, and increasing food access.
 The truck will be in Bridgeland, Shaganappi, Pineridge, and Downtown - see the schedule HERE.
 This pilot project runs until October 2018.